FAQs-Jurisprudence, Law and Society, and Pre-Law Studies

 Can I take both a Jurisprudence, Law and Society major and a Pre-Law minor?

-No, students are only allowed to take one, either Jurisprudence, Law and society or Pre-Law.
+No, students are only allowed to take one, either the Jurisprudence, Law and Society Major or the Pre-Law Studies Minor.

 How will the Jurisprudence, Law and Society major help me if I do not go to law school?